 To determine the risk adjustment the Company uses cost of capital method.
-To determine the risk adjustment the Company applies its estimated cost of capital which amounted 15%, 18.5% and 18% as at 1 January 2022, 31 December 2022 and 31 December 2023 respectively, risk free rate for US treasury securities adjusted for Georgian Lari risk to US Dollars (the rate by which target inflation in Georgia exceeds target inflation in USA), required capital estimated by management (10% of total regulatory reserves) and average time to maturity of insurance policies (which is assumed to be one year).
-The amount of risk adjustment as at 1 January 2022, 31 December 2022 and 31 December 2023 was GEL 10, GEL 10 and GEL 9 respectively.
+To determine the risk adjustment the Company applies its estimated cost of capital which amounted 17.5% 31 December 2024, risk free rate for US treasury securities adjusted for Georgian Lari risk to US Dollars (the rate by which target inflation in Georgia exceeds target inflation in USA), required capital estimated by management (10% of total regulatory reserves) and average time to maturity of insurance policies (which is assumed to be one year).
+The amount of risk adjustment as at and 31 December 2024 was GEL 15